 Sankei Living chose the Trend Micro™ OfficeScan™ XG antivirus solution because of the robust security measures it offered at the endpoints and the use of new technology to monitor unknown threats.

 Sankei Living also liked the potential of the cutting-edge, high-fidelity machine-learning technology of OfficeScan™.
 “We saw that robust Trend solutions would also be effective against unknown threats, which are difficult to detect by pattern file based measures,” said Takano.

-Trend Micro™ OfficeScan™ XG, utilizes high-fidelity machine-learning to provide a blend of threat protection techniques such as pattern matching, web-file reputation, and behavior monitoring.
+Trend Micro™ OfficeScan™ XG, utilises high-fidelity machine-learning to provide a blend of threat protection techniques such as pattern matching, web-file reputation, and behavior monitoring.
 This multi-faceted threat protection eliminates security gaps across user activity and endpoints.
-“Off-premise compliance and protection is now enabled and operational management has become more efficient with the centralized status view of all on premise and off-premise endpoints,” said Mizutani.
+“Off-premise compliance and protection is now enabled and operational management has become more efficient with the centralised status view of all on premise and off-premise endpoints,” said Mizutani.